emergentworks/phase-3-01-intermediate-html-css-assignments/02-Intermediate-css-concepts/05-Advanced-selectors/knowledge-check.md

 ## Do pseudo-classes exist somewhere in HTML?
 Do pseudo-elements?

-## Name two ways you could select every second child of an element, starting with the first
+## Name two ways you could select every second child of an element, starting with the first child

 ## What is the difference between div:first-child and div:last-child?
 What will each select?